Present a Workshop, Symposia or Panel Discussion at this year’s 25th Annual Conference in Cleveland, Ohio.

 Proposal Evaluation and Notice of Decision

-Please direct any questions related to proposal preparation or submission to Tricia Fry, Program Committee Coordinator, email@example.com.
+Please direct any questions related to proposal preparation or submission to Tricia Fry, Program Committee Coordinator, at email@example.com.